Transfort Optimization Plan

 I live on the east side of I-25 and Mulberry (in Fort Collins city limits) and route 14 picks up on the west side, just over I-25.
 Two things about that, 1) I very frequently see people crossing the very busy Mulberry street there to get to that bus stop and 2) there is no safe way to bike or walk across I-25 at Mulberry, vine st does offer an option to cross I-25, but that frontage road to get back to Mulberry is not any safer.
 Will there be any discussion on accessing existing routes such as this situation?
 Additionally, as part of this initiative, one of my great disappointments in most of Noco's public transit options is that they are only geared toward workday commuters.
 If I want to go into town for dinner and a show, I could probably get there, but I would then be stranded.
 Is there any discussion going to happen around use cases we want to support?

-cthrax asked 9 months ago
+cthrax asked about 1 year ago

 Thanks for that feedback!
 The Optimization Study is reviewing all existing routes as well as looking at new travel corridors.
 Your suggestions will be included with other public feedback we've been collecting, not only for the period of the Optimization Study, but for ongoing adjustments as well.

-Page last updated: 27 Jan 2026, 09:45 PM
+Page last updated: 08 Jun 2026, 02:32 PM